olivegarden888/Anvi_BlueStampPortfolio/index.md

 ## Description

+For my first milestone, I started by testing all the parts to make sure they were working.
+I used parts like servos (which help things move), a joystick (like the ones on a game controller), an IR sensor (which reads signals from a remote), and a Nano Shield (a board that helps connect everything to the Arduino).
+I plugged them into my computer and used simple programs to check that each part responded the way it was supposed to.
+This step is important so I don’t run into surprises later when building the full project.

-For my first milestone, I tested all the parts like the servos, joysticks, and the Nano Shield to make sure they were working.
-I connected everything to my computer and ran some simple code to check if the parts worked properly.
-The servos move using something called a PWM signal.
-PWM stands for "Pulse Width Modulation," which means the signal quickly turns on and off to control how much power is sent.
-I connected the servo signal to pin number 7 on the Arduino Shield.
+One of the first parts I tested was the joystick.
+I wrote code that let the joystick control how the servos moved.
+The servos use something called a PWM signal, which stands for "Pulse Width Modulation."
+It just means the power quickly turns on and off to make the servo move to the correct angle.
+I connected the signal wire from the servo to pin number 7 on the Nano Shield.
+When I moved the joystick, the servo would move too, which showed me it was working correctly using my code.

+Next, I tested the IR sensor.
+This sensor lets the Arduino read signals from a remote control—kind of like a TV remote works.
+I uploaded a code that could read and show the number sent by each button press.
+When I pressed a button on the remote, I saw a number pop up on the serial monitor on my computer.
+That told me the IR sensor was receiving signals correctly and was ready to be used for controlling the robot in the next steps.

 ## Challenge
 A challenge that I had was that I had to connect two wires together and then when I was heat shrinking the plastic I accidentally burned the wires.